Dreambound

 Key Points

-• Home Health Aides provide essential personal care, including assistance with daily activities, medication administration, and emotional support to patients in their homes.
+• A Home Health Aide (HHA) is a healthcare professional who provides personal care, assistance with daily activities, and emotional support to patients in their homes.

-• To become a Home Health Aide in Kentucky, you need to complete a state-approved training program of at least 75 hours of classroom instruction and 16 hours of hands-on training, pass a competency exam, and meet background and health clearances.
+• To become a Home Health Aide in Kentucky, you need to complete a state-approved training program (75 classroom hours + 16 practical hours), pass a competency evaluation and meet background and health clearances.

 Article continues after recommendations